Anal Abscess & Perianal Abscess

 Typically, a physical examination and a digital rectal exam (involves the insertion of a gloved, lubricated finger) will suffice.
 In some cases, further tests may be required, such as an imaging test or a scope.

 Anal abscesses are more common in men than women, and usually occurs between the ages of 20 and 60.
-A person’s risk of developing an anal abscess is higher if they have any of the following:

 The standard mode of treatment in most cases is to surgically drain the abscess.
 The procedure should not be painful as local or general anaesthesia will be used.
-Your doctor will advise you on the best course of action based on the severity of your condition, age and overall health.
+Your colorectal doctor will advise you on the best course of action based on the severity of your condition, age and overall health.

 To drain the abscess: